Custom-Roles-for-TTT/TTT-Custom-Roles/API.md

 - *secondaryText* - The second line of text being shown

 *Return:*
-- *text* - The new text value to use or the original passed into the hook
+- *text* - The new text value to use or the original passed into the hook.
+Return `false` to not show text at all
 - *clr* - The new clr value to use or the original passed into the hook
 - *secondaryText* - The new secondaryText value to use or the original passed into the hook